DNA replication: DNA polymerase

 DNA polymerases are a family of enzymes that carry out all forms of DNA replication.
 DNA polymerases in general cannot initiate synthesis of new strands but can only extend an existing DNA or RNA strand paired with a template strand.
 To begin synthesis, a short fragment of RNA, called a primer, must be created and paired with the template DNA strand.

 DNA polymerase adds a new strand of DNA by extending the 3′ end of an existing nucleotide chain, adding new nucleotides matched to the template strand, one at a time, via the creation of phosphodiester bonds.
 The energy for this process of DNA polymerization comes from hydrolysis of the high-energy phosphate (phosphoanhydride) bonds between the three phosphates attached to each unincorporated base.
-Free bases with their attached phosphate groups are called nucleotides; in particular, bases with three attached phosphate groups are called nucleoside triphosphates.
-When a nucleotide is being added to a growing DNA strand, the formation of a phosphodiester bond between the proximal phosphate of the nucleotide to the growing chain is accompanied by hydrolysis of a high-energy phosphate bond with release of the two distal phosphate groups as a pyrophosphate.
+Free bases with an attached sugar molecule (deoxyribose in the case of DNA) are called nucleosides, and nucleosides with one or more attached phosphate groups are called nucleotides; in particular, nucleosides with three attached phosphate groups are called nucleoside triphosphates.
+When a free nucleotide is being added to a growing DNA strand, the formation of a phosphodiester bond between the proximal phosphate of the free nucleotide and the deoxyribose of another nucleotide within the growing chain is accompanied by hydrolysis of a high-energy phosphate bond with release of the free nucleotide's two distal phosphate groups as a pyrophosphate.
 Enzymatic hydrolysis of the resulting pyrophosphate into inorganic phosphate consumes a second high-energy phosphate bond and renders the reaction effectively irreversible.

 In general, DNA polymerases are highly accurate, with an intrinsic error rate of less than one mistake for every 107 nucleotides added.
-In addition, some DNA polymerases also have proofreading ability; they can remove nucleotides from the end of a growing strand in order to correct mismatched bases.
+Some DNA polymerases can also delete nucleotides from the end of a developing strand in order to fix mismatched bases.
+This is known as proofreading.
 Finally, post-replication mismatch repair mechanisms monitor the DNA for errors, being capable of distinguishing mismatches in the newly synthesized DNA strand from the original strand sequence.
 Together, these three discrimination steps enable replication fidelity of less than one mistake for every 109 nucleotides added.

 The rate of DNA replication in a living cell was first measured as the rate of phage T4 DNA elongation in phage-infected E. coli.
 During the period of exponential DNA increase at 37 °C, the rate was 749 nucleotides per second.
 The mutation rate per base pair per replication during phage T4 DNA synthesis is 1.7 per 108.